adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 puts "Hello - '#{Faker::Name.name}' from Ruby!"
 ```

-You need to use your RDS instance host name as mine won't work with yours.
-You'll know that everything is set up properly when you get this:
+You need to adjust the `:host` value to your RDS instance host name as mine won't work for you.
+You'll know that everything is set up properly when you see this in the terminal:

 ```shell
 $: bundle exec ruby lib/hello.rb